HMS Lenox (1678)

 HMS Lenox was a 70-gun third rate built at Deptford Dockyard in 1677/78.
-She was inactive commission for the War of English Succession fighting in the Battles of Beachy Head and Barfleur.
+She was in active commission for the Nine Years War, fighting in the Battles of Beachy Head and Barfleur.
 She was rebuilt in 1699.
 Again in active commission for the War of Spanish Succession fighting in the Capture of Gibraltar and the Battle of Velez Malaga.
 She followed this with the Battle off Passero.
 She was rebuilt again in 1721.
 She was active in the War with Spain, capturing the Princesa then serving in Home Waters, the Mediterranean and finally the West Indies.
 She was in action off Havana in 1745.
 She returned home and was placed in Ordinary.
 She was finally sunk as a breakwater at Sheerness in 1756.